 - a.
-Is enabled by negotiating CHAP Algorithm 0x80 (0x81 for MS-CHAPv2) in LCP option 3, Authentication Protocol - b. provides an authenticator-controlled password change mechanism - c. provides an authenticator-controlled authentication retry mechanism - d. defines failure codes returned in the Failure packet message field
+Is enabled by negotiating CHAP Algorithm 0x80 (0x81 for MS-CHAPv2) in LCP option 3, Authentication Protocol - b. provides an authenticator-controlled password change mechanism - c. provides an authenticator-controlled authentication retry mechanism - d. defines failure codes returned in the Failure packet message field framework providing for the transport and usage of keying material and parameters generated by EAP methods.
+There are many methods defined by RFCs and a number of vendor specific methods and new proposals exist.
+EAP is not a wire protocol; instead it only defines message formats.
+Each protocol that uses EAP defines a way to encapsulate EAP messages within that protocol's messages.

-1.4.7 Extensible Authentication Protocol
+Extensible Authentication Protocol